Life Plan Calculator: Map Your Entire Financial Future

 The defaults of 5% employee and 3% employer are the UK auto-enrolment minimums.
 Many employers offer higher matching - check your payslip and update these numbers.
 The difference between 5% and 10% employee contributions, compounded over 30 years, is enormous.

-If you are making regular overpayments on your mortgage, enter the monthly amount.
-This reduces your mortgage term and frees up cash flow sooner, which can accelerate your savings rate once the mortgage is paid off.
+The housing section lets you choose between a mortgage and renting.
+If you have a mortgage, you can enter overpayment amounts - this reduces your mortgage term and frees up cash flow sooner, which frees up cash flow for saving once the mortgage is paid off.
 For more on whether to overpay or invest, see our invest vs pay off mortgage calculator.

 Common Scenarios